 Although the political situation is stable in South Africa, nationwide strikes and demonstrations can occur.
 Strikes and demonstrations can quickly turn violent and become dangerous.
 You should avoid large gatherings and demonstrations because of their potential to turn violent.
 Monitor the media and other local information sources for information about possible demonstrations or public gatherings and avoid these areas.

-In July 2015 there have been demonstrations and targeted violence between taxi and Uber drivers in Johannesburg, and taxi drivers and bus service operators in Mamelodi, Pretoria.
+In July 2015 there were demonstrations and targeted violence between taxi and Uber drivers in Johannesburg, and taxi drivers and bus service operators in Mamelodi, Pretoria.
 You should avoid any areas where violence is taking place, and monitor local media for updates on the situation.

 There has been an increase in the number of attacks directed at refugees or immigrants from other African nations.
 These attacks have recently been centred in Kwa Mushu and Umlazi in Kwa Zulu Natal, as well as in the central business districts of Durban and Johannesburg.
 Most attacks are focused in low income neighbourhoods and informal settlements (townships), but some incidents have taken place elsewhere throughout the country.
 Both targeted victims and bystanders have been killed.
 Incidents of mob violence have occurred spontaneously and have been difficult for local authorities to control.
 Monitor the media for reports of such incidents and avoid areas where they are likely to take place.